boazsegev/facil.io/README.md

 Here you will find tools to write HTTP, Websockets and custom network applications with ease and speed, using a comfortable framework for writing network services in C.

-You want to write your very own protocol in modern C, maybe an Echo server?
+Writing a custom network service in modern C, maybe an Echo server?
 Easy.
 Look at our `lib-server` example code and see what a breeze it is.

-You want to write an HTTP and Websocket services in modern C?
-Easy.
+Writing an HTTP and Websocket services in modern C?
+Easy!

 ```c
 #include "websockets.h"